Incident Summary:

 - Shortly after resolving the immediate hazard, the resident of the apartment returned.

-- Evans informed her of the situation, and she explained that she had been at the swimming pool for approximately 10 minutes.
+- Mahdi informed her of the situation, and she explained that she had been at the swimming pool for approximately 10 minutes.

 Conclusion: